ShriHariKJ/cycylistic_case_study.github.io/README.md

 ## Communicating Findings Through Visualizations

 In this phase, I utilized R Studio to craft insightful visualizations that effectively communicate the outcomes of my analysis.
 The visualizations, along with the derived insights, can be accessed at the provided location.
 R Studio, with its powerful graphics capabilities, was instrumental in this process.
 Please note that the specific libraries used for visualization may vary based on the requirements of the analysis.
+The presentation explaining the visualization is attached here.
+[Presentation_of_findings](https://github.com/ShriHariKJ/cycylistic_case_study.github.io/blob/b186ebb038294fe8175ae312ec9fe7ed24e19f35/Presentation/Cyclistic_Data_Analysis.pptx)

 ## Principal Discoveries and Insights